IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Dataset: Halo Occupation Distribution

 With these input parameter values, we generate galaxy catalogs using \halotoolsia and measure the three correlations described in Section \ref{sec:HOD_estimators}.
 As HOD modeling is inherently stochastic, we generate 10 realizations of a galaxy catalog for each given set of input values for training.
 The multiple realizations can enable \IAEmu to distinguish the signal from the shape noise of the data, and they later serve to quantify the performance of \IAEmu for the noisier correlations.
-As discussed in more detail in Appendix D of \citet{vanalfen_2023}, shape noise dominates over sample variance in the HOD models used for $\omega$ and $\eta$ correlations.
+We note that the sample variance does also contribute to the variance in the correlations, but it is always subdominant to the shape noise (see Appendix D of \citet{vanalfen_2023} and Equation A3 of \citet{Chisari_2013}).
 Thus, we can capture most of the statistical variance by re-aligning galaxies through these extra realizations.
 The final dataset has $110,526$ parameter choices, with 10 realizations, for a total of $1,105,260$ entries.
 These are split into a 70\% train, 10\% validation, and 20\% test set with unique input parameters in each subset.
 The training data was generated using a combination of 2.4 GHz Intel E5-2680 CPUs and 2.1 GHz Intel Xeon Platinum 8176 CPUs.
 The simulations were parallelized across 150 cores, split evenly to allow simultaneous calculation of the correlation functions.